Shiyan Hubei, China Travel Guide

 Consider an extended stay for in-depth martial arts training or Taoist studies.

-Create a multi-city itinerary that combines Shiyan with other cultural highlights of The people's republic of china.
+Create a multi-city itinerary that combines Shiyan with other cultural highlights of The people's the nation of china.

 Plan return visits to experience Shiyan and Wudang Mountains in different seasons.